Archetypes

 - Justimon (K)

 An option-spam deck whose gimmick revolves around form-switching level 6s that evolve on each other to proc effects.
 Furthermore, the tamer can cheat out a level 5 for free by trashing options from the field.
-The option spam itself isn't very good, but the top ends are, so it's also common to see it run as a pile deck that completely ignores the option gimmick.
+The option spam itself isn't very good, but the top ends are, so it's also common to see it run over unrelated engines as a pile deck that completely ignores the option gimmick.

 - D-Reaper (W)